Find a spider by...

 Zelotes species |

-(This identification is based a similarity explained below)
+(This identification is based on information as explained below)

 male: about 5 mm